Multiple Access Channel Simulation: System Model

 \begin{remark} If $q_{X_1X_2ZY}$ is such that $Y$ is a deterministic function of $(X_1,X_2,Z)$, then the pairwise shared randomness and the private randomness at the encoders and the decoder do not have any effect on the communication rates.
 In fact, more generally, common randomness available to both the encoders and the decoder does not help to improve communication rates in this case. \if \arxiv 0 This follows from standard probabilistic method arguments. \fi \if \arxiv 1 This follows from standard probabilistic method arguments\footnote{To see this, notice that if $Y=f(X_1,X_2,Z)$, then \eqref{eqn:correctness} reduces to $\lim\limits_{n\rightarrow \infty}P(Y^n\neq f(X_1^n,X_2^n,Z^n))=0$.
 Let $W$ denote the random variable corresponding to the common randomness.
 A simple application of the law of total probability implies that there exists a realization $w^*$ of $W$ such that $P(Y^n\neq f(X_1^n,X_2^n,Z^n)|W=w^*)\leq P(Y^n\neq f(X_1^n,X_2^n,Z^n))$.
-Therefore, new deterministic encoding and decoding functions can be defined by fixing $W=w^*$ and at the same time not increasing the probability of error.}. \fi \end{remark} \begin{defn} The \emph{rate region} $\mathcal{R}_{\textup{MAC-coord}}$ is the closure of the set of all achievable rate tuples $(R_1,R_2,R_{01},R_{02})$.
-The \emph{communication rate region} is given by $\{(R_1,R_2) : \exists \ R_{01}\ \text{and}\ R_{02} \ \text{s.t.}\ (R_1,R_2,R_{01},R_{02}) \in \mathcal{R}_{\textup{MAC-coord}}\}$. \end{defn} The communication rate region can be thought of as the trade-off between the communication rates $R_1$ and $R_2$ under sufficiently large pairwise shared randomness rates $R_{01}$ and $R_{02}$. \if \arxiv 1 We also consider a set-up where there is an additional shared randomness between the encoders.
-A code, an achievable rate tuple and the rate region can be defined analogously there (see Section~\ref{section:encSR} for details). \fi \if \arxiv 0 We also consider a set-up where there is an additional shared randomness between the encoders (see Section~\ref{sec:ex1} for details). \fi
+Therefore, new deterministic encoding and decoding functions can be defined by fixing $W=w^*$ and at the same time not increasing the probability of error.}. \fi \end{remark} \begin{defn} The \emph{rate region} $\mathcal{R}_{\textup{MAC-coord}}$ is the closure of the set of all achievable rate tuples $(R_1,R_2,R_{00},R_{01},R_{02})$. \end{defn} Let $\mathcal{R}_{\textup{MAC-coord, UL-$(S_0,S_1,S_2)$}}$ be the rate region when all the three pairwise shared randomness are unlimited, i.e.,